You are here:

 Patients who have an autoimmune connective tissue disease other than Sjögren’s syndrome (see list below) may subsequently develop the dry eyes and or dry mouth of Sjögren’s syndrome.
 They would then be diagnosed as having secondary Sjögren’s syndrome, along with their primary connective tissue disease.
 These other autoimmune connective tissue diseases include:

 - Rheumatoid arthritis (RA).
 A form of arthritis that is characterized by severe inflammation of the joints.
 This inflammation can eventually damage the surrounding bones (fingers, hands, knees, etc.).
-RA can also damage muscles, blood vessels, and major organs.
-Treatment depends on the severity of the pain and swelling and which body parts are involved.
-It may include physical therapy, rest, nonsteroidal anti-inflammatory agents, steroids, biologic response modifier, or immunosuppressants.
+Rheumatoid arthritis can also damage muscles, blood vessels, and major organs.

 A small percentage of people with Sjögren’s syndrome develop lymphoma, which involves salivary glands, lymph nodes, the gastrointestinal tract, or the lungs.
 Persistent enlargement of a major salivary gland should be carefully and regularly observed by your doctor and investigated further if it changes in size in a short period of time.
 Other symptoms may include the following: (Note that many of these can be symptoms of other problems, including Sjögren’s syndrome itself.
 Nevertheless, it is important to see your doctor if you have any of these symptoms so that any problem can be diagnosed and treated as early as possible.)